rocketsciencebv/antares/README.md

 # Antares

-Antares is a static one page template build with jQuery, Bootstrap, Sass and Webpack.
+Derived from our [Archytas](https://github.com/rocketsciencebv/archytas) starter template, Antares is a static one page template build with jQuery, Bootstrap, Sass and Webpack.

 [View a demo](https://rs-antares.herokuapp.com/)